 Veterinary technology programs focus on taking care of small animals, although some programs do include courses about large animals, such as horses.
 Common courses in these programs may discuss animal anatomy and physiology, anesthesia, parasitology, surgical nursing procedures, x-ray imaging, animal nutrition, dentistry and medical terminology.
 Students must complete clinical rotations at designated medical locations, including emergency veterinary hospitals and private veterinarian offices.

-Procedures for becoming a state licensed or certified veterinary technician vary, but most states require applicants to complete accredited veterinary technology training programs and pass the Veterinary Technician National Examination (VTNE), per the BLS.
+Procedures for becoming a state licensed or certified veterinary technician vary, but most states require applicants to complete accredited veterinary technology training programs and pass the Veterinary Technician National Examination (VTNE).
 The VTNE is offered by the American Association of Veterinary State Boards (AAVSB).
 Questions on the exam cover topics related to surgical preparation, pharmacology, dentistry, nursing, anesthesia, laboratory procedures and diagnostic imaging.

 After becoming a licensed veterinary technician, professionals can pursue equine dentistry technician training.
 Technically, licensed technicians do have some training in general animal dentistry, so workers could become equine dentistry technicians without additional training.
 Some employers may prefer to hire veterinary technicians who have completed additional coursework in equine sciences and dentistry.

 There are some universities and equine dental associations that offer training programs to veterinary technicians.
 Students learn about horse teeth terminology, dental anatomy, teeth growth rates, dental abnormalities, oral examination techniques, dental equipment, nutritional disorders, bacteria and horse behavior.
 Most programs also provide training with teeth extraction, realignment and other dental surgical procedures.